waheedullahkhan001/chat-backend/README.md

 ## Description

 This is a backend written in Spring Boot for a chat app with the most basic functionality only.
-> Warning: Not even nearly ready for normal use.
+> Warning: Not even nearly ready for use.

 ### Roadmap: